benwilcock/spring-rsocket-demo/docs/request-response.md

-# RSocket Spring Boot Server
+# Request Response With Spring Boot RSocket Server

 In this recipe you will learn how to use the RSocket-CLI to communicate with a Spring Boot service built using the [RSocket][rsocket] protocol.
 You will run a Spring Boot RSocket server locally and connect a client to it in order to exchange a test message.